mateimonicamihaela/ITSchool/README.md

-# ITSchool
+# ITSchool - DevOps

-Portofoliu ITSchool
-#Inca un status
-#STATUS
+ITSchool Portfolio - A collection of scripts and materials for DevOps courses.